sroelants/simbelmyne/IDEAS.md

 - [ ] Pseudolegal movegen
 - [ ] Lazy Evaluation updates
 - [ ] One shared repetition history stack
+- [ ] Re-use eval if last move was a null move (manually add tempo!)

 ## Bugfixes
 - [✓] Replace most `mv.is_quiet()` calls with `!mv.is_tactical()`? (or